Guardians of the Galaxy

-- Took a Level in Dumbass: Her decisions and temper become much worse at the same time, from starting brawls in bars to holding a head of a major galactic empire hostage in front of her family.
+- Took a Level in Dumbass: Her decisions and temper become much worse once she's Martyr, from starting brawls in bars to holding a head of a major galactic empire hostage in front of her family.
 Magus implies it's all the equivalent of a desperate cry for attention, and points out that she's way in over her head.

 - Took a Level in Jerkass: When she became Martyr.

 - Unscrupulous Hero: As Martyr.